 The TExES Pedagogy and Professional Responsibilities EC – 12 Exam is a certification examination that is designed to determine whether or not an individual possesses a basic understanding of the teaching methods and responsibilities associated with becoming an entry-level educator in the Texas public school system.
 This exam, instead of focusing on a specific level of education as the other Pedagogy and Professional Responsibilities Exams do, actually focuses on the teaching methods and responsibilities for educators at any grade level.
 This exam may be required, instead of the other Pedagogy and Professional Responsibilities Exams, in order for an individual to become a certified educator within the state of Texas depending upon the specific position the individual is pursuing.
-The exam consists of 90 multiple-choice questions, 80 of which are scored and 10 that are not scored, that are related to the following areas:
+The exam consists of 100 multiple-choice questions that are related to the following areas:

-- Designing Instruction to Meet Learning Goals and Objectives
+- Designing Instruction and Assessment to Promote Student Learning (34%)

-The exam-taker will have 2 and ½ hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The Pedagogy and Professional Responsibilities EC – 12 Exam is administered in both a computerized and paper-based format and the registration fee for the exam is $82.
+The exam-taker will have five hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
+The Pedagogy and Professional Responsibilities EC – 12 Exam is administered in a computerized format and the registration fee for the exam is $131.
 However, there are usually other exams and fees that are required in addition to this exam in order to become certified as an entry-level educator within the state of Texas.

 Sample Study Notes